StephenRoddy/stephenroddy.github.io/projects/ab_no/ab_no.md

 ### Leviathan
 <br />
-You can read more about the concepts explored in Leviathan's in the liner notes booklet below.
+You can read about the concepts explored in Leviathan's in the liner notes booklet below.
 It contains a detailed overview of the album along with in-depth notes on each track.
 <br />
 <div style="text-align: center;">
 <iframe style="border: 0; width: 500px; height: 500px;" src="https://drive.google.com/file/d/1q06eAMJUBEDF6wrs18pt4ggB20SHwXe7/preview" ></iframe><br/>